-At the time of writing, there have been almost five million cases of COVID-19 globally and more than 35,000 people have lost their lives to the virus in the UK.
+At the time of writing, there have been almost four million cases of COVID-19 globally and more than 30,000 people have lost their lives to the virus in the UK.
 In an effort to stop the spread of the virus, the UK has been in lockdown since March 23.
 However, the impact on businesses and the self-employed has been devastating, with nearly a million universal credit claims in the first two weeks of lockdown.
 Many writers are self-employed and in a precarious position, dependent on teaching, and literary events that have been cancelled or postponed.
 For example, important events such as the London Book Fair, the Hay Festival and the Edinburgh International Book Festival are not going ahead.
 In our Writing In The Time of COVID-19 series, I talk to writers at different stages of their careers on the effects of the virus on their lives and work and their expectations and hopes for the future.
 In our final week, debut novelist Abi Daré talks about joining online book clubs, juggling work, homeschooling and writing, and the success of her debut novel.

 Congratulations on the publication of your debut novel, The Girl With the Louding Voice, published by Sceptre Books.
 For those who aren’t familiar with the novel, can you tell us what inspired it and outline its key themes?